MarkPearlCoZa/Blog_General/_posts/2016-10-01-The-Technical-Debt-Trap.md

 > Shipping first time code is like going into debt, a little debt speeds development so long as it is paid back promptly with a rewrite - Ward Cunningham

 Ward Cunningham used the metaphor 'debt' was that before the OOPSLA conference he had used almost the same words in an email he sent to a client who was in the financial industry.
 He was trying to explain to his client why the team needed to go back and redo work.

+> The danger occurs when the debt is not repaid.
+Every minute spent on not-quite-right code counts as interest on that debt - Ward Cunninga